-- 287. The following financial market inputs are also necessary: - a.
-The market yields corresponding to the currency and duration of each model point representing the government bonds as referred above and in section 9, - b.
-The basic risk-free interest rates corresponding to the currency and durations of each model point representing the government bonds as referred above and in section 9, - c.
-The risk corrections corresponding to the currency and durations of each model point representing the government bonds as referred above and in section 9. - 288.
+- 12.8.2.
+The following financial market inputs are also necessary: - a) The market yields corresponding to the currency and duration of each model point representing the government bonds as referred above and in section 11. - b) The basic risk-free interest rates corresponding to the currency and durations of each model point representing the government bonds as referred above and in section 11. - c) The risk corrections corresponding to the currency and durations of each model point representing the government bonds as referred above and in section 11. - 12.8.3.
 Where the average duration of the relevant government bond in which the insurance and reinsurance undertakings of a given market are invested in does not coincide with one of the maturities of the yield curve, EIOPA uses a linear interpolation to find the interest rate of the government bond and/or the basic risk-free rate and/or the risk correction that corresponds to the average duration.
-In case the average duration of the relevant government bond is greater than the highest available maturity of the corresponding yield curve, the interest rate of the highest available maturity is used. - 289.
-For determining the spread S{corp} on assets other than government bonds, the same approach applies mutatis mutandis.
+In case the average duration of the

+- relevant government bond is greater than the highest available maturity of the corresponding yield curve, the interest rate of the highest available maturity is used. - 12.8.4.
+For determining the spread $S{corp}$ on assets other than government bonds, the same approach applies mutatis mutandis. - 12.8.5.
+Table 16 summarizes the inputs for the calculations per sub portfolio underlying the VA:

-Table 16 - Specification of the input for the calculation of the ${\it VA}$
+Table 16 - Specification of the input for the calculation of the VA

-Yield Risk-free interest rate Risk correction Government part of the VA Currency VA Govt bonds Euro VA: ECB curve for all euro area issuers, government bond of the issuer for all non-euro area issuers VAs for other currencies: Government bond of the issuer Currency of the issuer Euro VA: ECB curve FS for all euro are issuers, government bond FS of the issuer for all non-euro area issuers VAs for other currencies: Government bond FS of the issuer Governme Country VA Govt bonds Government bond of the issuer Currency of the issuer Government bond FS of the issuer 4 Corporate bonds Corporate bonds in the currency for which a VA is calculated (if needed with K factor approach) Currency for which a VA is calculated Corporate bond FS in the currency for which a VA is calculated (if needed with K factor approach) te part of the VA Currency VA RGLA bonds Euro VA: ECB curve for all euro area issuers, government bond of the issuer for all noneuro area issuers VAs for other currencies: Government bond of the issuer Currency of the issuer Euro VA: ECB curve FS for all euro are issuers, government bond FS of the issuer for all noneuro area issuers VAs for other currencies: Government bond FS of the issuer Corporate Country VA Corporate bonds Corporate bonds in the currency of the country for which a VA is calculated (if needed with K factor approach) Currency of the country for which a VA is calculated Corporate bond FS in the currency of the country for which a VA is calculated (if needed with K factor approach) Coun RGLA bonds (only relevant for portfolios not updated in 2016) Government bond of the country of the issuer Currency of the issuer Government bond FS of the issuer
+CA LCULATIO ON INPUTS VA Yield Risk-free rate Risk correction GOVERNMENT PART OF THE VA CURRENCY VA GOVT BONDS Euro VA: ECB curve for all euro area issuers, government bond of the issuer for all non-euro area issuers VAs for other currencies: Government bond of the issuer Currency of the issuer Euro VA: ECB curve FS for all euro area issuers, government bond FS of the issuer for all non-euro area issuers VAs for other currencies: Government bond FS of the issuer GOVERNME COUNTRY VA GOVT BONDS Government bond of the issuer Currency of the issuer Government bond FS of the issuer CORP BONDS Corporate bonds in the currency for which a VA is calculated (if needed with K factor approach) Currency for which a VA is calculated Corporate bond FS in the currency for which a VA is calculated (if needed with K factor approach) CORPORATE PART OF THE VA CURRENCY VA RGLA BONDS Euro VA: ECB curve for all euro area issuers, government bond of the issuer for all non-euro area issuers VAs for other currencies: Government bond of the issuer Currency of the issuer Euro VA: ECB curve FS for all euro area issuers, government bond FS of the issuer for all non-euro area issuers VAs for other currencies: Government bond FS of the issuer CORPOR COUNTRY VA CORP BONDS Corporate bonds in the currency of the country for which a VA is calculated (if needed with K factor approach) Currency of the country for which a VA is calculated Corporate bond FS in the currency of the country for which a VA is calculated (if needed with K factor approach) Cou RGLA BONDS Government bond of the country of the issuer Currency of the issuer Government bond FS of the issuer